-ONE OF THE MOST delightful parts of the ONE OF THE MOST delightful parts of the school program was the rhythm band performance by members of the primary grades under the able baton of Joe Afcan, 8.
-There was not one goof in the precision playing of the various "instruments"-triangles, bells, tambourines, shakers, sticks, eymbals and drums-as the youngsters followed Joe's direction for "Skip to My Lou," "Swanee River," and "Skater's Waltz" playing in the background by recording.
+ONE OF THE MOST delightful parts of the school program was the rhythm band performance by members of the primary grades under the able baton of Joe Afcan, 8.
+There was not one goof in the precision playing of the various "instruments"-triangles, bells, tambourines, shakers, sticks, exmbals and drums-as the young sters followed Joe's direction for "Skip to My Lou," "Swanee River," and "Skater's Waltz" playing in the background by recording.
 The unerring rhythm of the whole group and Joe's amazing conducting won huge applause.